 We are a holding company incorporated in the Cayman Islands and not a Chinese operating company.
 As a holding company with no material operations of our own, we conduct our operations through our PRC subsidiaries and the VIEs and their subsidiaries in China.
 We consolidate the financial statements of the VIEs and their subsidiaries in reliance upon certain contractual arrangements under the U.S. GAAP, which are not equivalent to equity ownership in the business of the VIEs, and we have no equity ownership in the VIEs.
 Our securities offered in this offering are securities of our offshore holding company instead of securities of the VIEs or their subsidiaries in China.
 Neither the investors in the holding company nor the holding company itself have an equity ownership in, direct foreign investment in, or control of, through such ownership or investment, the VIEs.
-For a description of the VIE contractual arrangements, see "Prospectus Summary-Our Corporate Structure- Contractual Arrangements with the VIEs and Their Shareholders".
+For a description of the VIE contractual arrangements, see "Prospectus Summary-Our Corporate Structure-Contractual Arrangements among Shanghai Auto, Zhejiang Kaixin, the Kaixin VIEs and their shareholders" and "Prospectus Summary-Our Corporate Structure-Contractual Arrangements among Zhejiang Taohaoche, the Haitaoche VIEs and their shareholders."
 As a result of our use of the VIE structure, you may never directly hold equity interests in the VIEs and their subsidiaries.
-As used in this prospectus, "we", "us", "our Company", "the Company" or "our" refers to Kaixin Auto Holdings, a Cayman Islands company, and, in the context of describing its consolidated financial information, also includes Kaixin Auto Holdings' subsidiaries, the VIEs' subsidiaries.
+As used in this prospectus, "we", "us", "our Company", "the Company" or "our" refers to Kaixin Auto Holdings, a Cayman Islands company, and, in the context of describing its consolidated financial information, also includes Kaixin Auto Holdings' subsidiaries, the VIEs, and the VIEs' subsidiaries.
 Investors of our ordinary shares are not purchasing equity interest in our operating entities in China but instead are purchasing equity interest in a Cayman Islands holding company.

-Contractual arrangements were entered into by and among our wholly-owned PRC subsidiary Shanghai Auto and Zhejiang Taohaoche, the VIEs and the shareholders of the VIEs, which include loan agreements, equity option agreements, powers of attorney, business operation agreements, equity pledge agreements, exclusive technology support and technology service agreements, and intellectual property right license agreements.
+Contractual arrangements were entered into by and among our wholly-owned PRC subsidiary Shanghai Auto and Ningbo Taohaoche, the VIEs and the shareholders of the VIEs, which include loan agreements, equity option agreements, powers of attorney, business operation agreements, equity pledge agreements, exclusive technology support and technology service agreements, and intellectual property right license agreements.
 These contractual arrangements enable us to consolidate the financial statements of the VIEs under U.S. GAAP and be regarded as the primary beneficiary of the VIEs for accounting purposes.
-See "Prospectus Summary- Our Corporate Structure- Contractual Arrangements with the VIEs and Their Shareholders".
+See "Prospectus Summary- Our Corporate Structure-Contractual Arrangements among Shanghai Auto, Zhejiang Kaixin, the Kaixin VIEs and their shareholders" and "Prospectus Summary-Our Corporate Structure-Contractual Arrangements among Zhejiang Taohaoche, the Haitaoche VIEs and their shareholders".
 The contractual arrangements may not be as effective as direct ownership in providing us with control over the VIEs and we may incur substantial costs to enforce the terms of the arrangements.
 Moreover, the contractual arrangements between our subsidiaries and the VIEs have not been tested in a court of law in China as of the date of this prospectus.

-The following diagram illustrates our corporate structure, including our significant subsidiaries, the VIEs and their subsidiaries, as of June 30, 2022:
+The following diagram illustrates our corporate structure, including our significant subsidiaries, the VIEs and their subsidiaries, as of the date of this prospectus: